ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

     data = data[:1000]
 ```

+## Writing over raw data

+Raw data is holy - it should never be overwritten.
+This is true both within a program and on disk.

 ## Bonus - not using $HOME to store data

 This one isn't a mistake - but it is a pattern that has made my life dramatically simpler.

 One issue you have when developing Python packages is that you don't know where the user will clone your repo, or where they scripts that execute the code will live.
-This makes saving and loading data in a portable way difficult!
+This makes saving and loading data in a portable way difficult.

 One solution to this is to create a folder in the user's `$HOME` directory, and use it to store data: